+Storm Surge

+The dome of water that builds up as a hurricane moves over water.
+As this water comes ashore with the storm, it causes flooding (usually a hurricane's biggest killer).

+Eye

+The low-pressure center of a hurricane.
+Winds are normally calm and sometimes the sky clears.

+Eye Wall

-- Eye wall: The ring of thunderstorms that surrounds a hurricane's eye.
-The heaviest rain, strongest winds and worst turbulence are normally in the eye wall. - Knot: A measure of speed.
+The ring of thunderstorms that surrounds a hurricane's eye.
+The heaviest rain, strongest winds and worst turbulence are normally in the eye wall.

+Knot:

+A measure of speed.
 To convert nautical miles to miles or knots to miles per hour, multiply by 1.15.
+To convert miles to nautical miles or miles per hour to knots, divide by 1.15.

+Millibar

+A metric measurement of air pressure.

+Barometric Pressure:

-To convert miles to nautical miles or miles per hour to knots, divide by 1.15. - Millibar: A metric measurement of air pressure. - Barometric Pressure: The force exerted on a surface of unit area caused by the weight of the air column above, atmospheric pressure.
-It indicates the presence and movement of weather patterns and affects many physical measurements. - North Atlantic Basin/Atlantic Basin): The Atlantic Ocean north of the equator, the Caribbean Sea, and the Gulf of Mexico.
+The force exerted on a surface of unit area caused by the weight of the air column above, atmospheric pressure.
+It indicates the presence and movement of weather patterns and affects many physical measurements.

+North Atlantic Basin/Atlantic Basin:

+The Atlantic Ocean north of the equator, the Caribbean Sea, and the Gulf of Mexico.